DevCycleHQ/devcycle-docs/docs/home/feature-management/features-and-variables/targeting-users.md

     }
 }'
 ```
-This will return you a response of the created resource which includes an `_id` field which will be used to include the Reusable Audience in the targeting rules of your feature.
+This will return you a response of the created resource which includes an `_id` field which will be used to include the Audience in the targeting rules of your feature.

 *Refer to the [Management API docs](https://docs.devcycle.com/management-api/#operation/AudiencesController_create) for more information.*